How startups use venture debt

 Accessing more fundraising dollars

-Whether you adopt a business-led, market-led, or self-funded approach, maintaining focus on business objectives will strengthen your company and open doors to startup venture debt options in the future.
+Whether you choose a business-led, market-led, or self-funded approach, staying focused on business objectives will strengthen your company and open up future venture debt opportunities.

 Seeking out alternative forms of financing to lower your cost of capital

-Using a broader set of tools allows startups to pursue their goals with maximum precision while optimizing how they’re using their venture debt.
-Where equity is often used for growth, revenue-based financing or credit lines can also be used for working capital.
+A broad set of financial tools enables startups to pursue goals with precision while optimizing venture debt usage.
+While equity is often used for growth, alternatives like revenue-based financing or credit lines can support working capital needs more cost-effectively.

-Combining tools like revenue-based financing and venture capital debt to reach across the breadth of your company’s objectives is becoming industry-standard practice, as startups augment venture rounds with 20-30% alternative financing.
+For instance, non-dilutive financing for projects that generate immediate revenue is a low-cost capital option.
+Combining revenue-based financing with venture debt to meet your company’s objectives is becoming standard practice, with startups supplementing venture rounds with 20-30% alternative financing.

 Investing in your product to gain more customers